View our current and past gallery exhibitions below.

-Mobile Arts Council coordinates monthly exhibitions in its offices at 318 Dauphin St., emphasizing work by professional and amateur artists who live (or have lived) in the Mobile Bay area.
-Shows focus on work by students, emerging artists, artists not represented in a gallery, or established artists moving in a new direction (e.g. a new medium, new subject, new style).
-The offices feature three exhibition spaces: the Skinny Gallery, the Danielle Juzan Gallery, and the Small Room.
+Mobile Arts Council coordinates monthly exhibitions in its gallery space at 318 Dauphin St., mostly emphasizing work by professional and amateur artists who live (or have lived) in the Mobile Bay area.
+Shows focus on work by students, emerging artists, artists not represented in a gallery, and/or established regional artists.
+The gallery features three exhibition spaces: the Skinny Gallery, the Danielle Juzan Gallery, and the Small Room.
 Exhibitions are usually displayed from the first Monday of the month through the last Friday.
 The public is invited to meet the artists from 6 until 9 PM on the second Friday of each month during the LoDa ArtWalk.
-The offices are open Monday through Friday, 9 AM to 5 PM and usually on Saturday mornings when the Market on Cathedral Square is active.
-For details on submitting a proposal (or on any other aspects of an exhibition), contact Lucy Gafford.
+The offices are open Monday through Friday, 9 AM to 5 PM and usually on Saturday mornings when the Market in the Park is active.
+Artists may submit a proposal for consideration.

 To sponsor an exhibition, please see our Sponsorship Information.